-Biliary atresia is a serious liver problem that occurs in young infants.
-It involves a problem with the bile ducts (the tubes through which bile drains from the liver into the small intestine).
-In children with biliary atresia, bile ducts are damaged, missing, or not shaped correctly.
+Biliary atresia is a serious liver problem that occurs in young babies.
+It involves a problem with the bile ducts.
+These are the tubes that drain bile from the liver into the small intestine.
+In children with biliary atresia, the bile ducts are damaged, missing, or not shaped correctly.
 Treatment must be done as soon as possible.
 Biliary atresia is treated with surgery.
-Even if this surgery goes well, the child will likely need a liver transplant sometime in the future.
+Even if this surgery goes well, your child will likely need a liver transplant in the future.

 Surgery for biliary atresia is called the Kasai procedure.
 During this surgery, the surgeon removes any problem bile ducts outside the liver.
 The small intestine is then attached to the liver.
 This provides a path that can allow bile to drain from the liver.
-The exact details of the procedure for your child will depend on the condition of your child’s liver.
+The details of the surgery for your child will depend on the condition of your child’s liver.
 The surgeon can tell you more.
 Surgery is not a cure for biliary atresia.
 It won’t work if the bile ducts inside your child’s liver are damaged or missing.
-But, in many cases, it does help the liver work better for many years.
+But in many cases it does help the liver work better for many years.

 Your child’s surgery will likely take place shortly after the diagnosis of biliary atresia.
-To be sure your child is strong enough for surgery:
+To help make sure your child is strong enough for surgery:

 You may be asked to feed your child special formula and vitamins.

 If you’re breastfeeding, continue.
-Stop feedings only when your doctor tells you to.
+Stop feedings only when your healthcare provider tells you to.

-Before surgery, a nasogastric (NG tube) may be placed to give your child food.
-This is a small, soft tube that is inserted into the child’s nose.
-It travels down the esophagus and into the stomach.
-Food is then delivered through the tube directly into the stomach.
-If the NG tube is needed, the doctor will tell you more.
+Before surgery, a nasogastric (NG) tube may be placed to give your child food.
+This is a small, soft tube that is inserted into your child’s nose.
+It leads down the esophagus and into the stomach.
+Food is then sent through the tube into the stomach.
+If the NG tube is needed, the healthcare provider will tell you more.